tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"JCS for MongoDB supports smooth expansion/reduction.
 The process of changing configuration does not affect service’s operations.
-Users can adjust instance’s configuration in time according to business conditions.", "name":"JCS for MongoDB supports expansion/reduction",
+Users can adjust instance’s configuration in time according to business conditions.", "name":"JCS for MongoDB Supports Expansion/reduction",
 		"description":"JCS for MongoDB supports smooth expansion/reduction.
 The process of changing configuration does not affect service’s operations.
 Users can adjust instance’s configuration in time according to business conditions. \n", "id":137
 	},
 	{
 		"introduce":"JCS for MongoDB provides the feature of creating backup.
-Users can create new MongoDB instances based on a certain backup’s point data.", "name":"Support the creation of the new instances based on backup", "description":"JCS for MongoDB provides the feature of creating backup.
+Users can create new MongoDB instances based on a certain backup’s point data.", "name":"Support The Creation of The New Instances Based on Backup", "description":"JCS for MongoDB provides the feature of creating backup.
 Users can create new MongoDB instances based on a certain backup’s point data.\n", "id":138
 	},
 	{
 		"introduce":"JCS for MongoDB’s beta is online.
-It has characteristics of high availability, high reliability, high usability and high security.", "name":"JCS for MongoDB releases official version",
+It has characteristics of high availability, high reliability, high usability and high security.", "name":"JCS for MongoDB Releases Official Version",
 		"description":"JCS for MongoDB’s beta is online.
 It has characteristics of high availability, high reliability, high usability and high security and it is open to all users. \n", "id":139
 	},
 	{
-		"introduce":"CentOS 6.9/7.4 64-bit official image is launched in all areas", "name":"Public Image of CentOS 6.9/7.4 is released", "description":"Cent OS 6.9/7.4 64 Public Image has been launched in cn-north-1, cn-south-1, cn-east-1 and cn-east-2",
+		"introduce":"CentOS 6.9/7.4 64-bit official image is launched in all areas", "name":"Public Image of CentOS 6.9/7.4 Is Released", "description":"Cent OS 6.9/7.4 64 Public Image has been launched in cn-north-1, cn-south-1, cn-east-1 and cn-east-2",
 		"id":140
 	},
 	{
-		"introduce":"The created Virtual Machines support the designation for the address of private IP Address (it should be designated in Number of available IP Address in subnet)", "name":"The Virtual Machines support the creation of the specified private-net IP", "description":"The specified private IP feature aims for the Virtual Machine’s main network-card’s main private IP.
+		"introduce":"The created Virtual Machines support the designation for the address of private IP Address (it should be designated in Number of available IP Address in subnet)", "name":"The Virtual Machines Support The Creation of The Specified Private-net IP", "description":"The specified private IP feature aims for the Virtual Machine’s main network-card’s main private IP.
 When the VM instance Creation, for the address of private IP address, it can choose to be automatically allocated by the system or it can be specified in Number of available IP address in subnet. \n", "id":141
 	},